djalbat/Easy-RichTextarea/README.md

 This element enshrines the concept of being active, that is being both visible *and* hogging the user input.
 Hogging the user input means that several event handlers are registered to handle user input events when the element is activated.
 These handlers are then unregistered when the element is deactivated.
 Using it will take some of the headache out of having multiple textareas in one application because only the active rich textarea will invoke its handlers.

 It also provides better event handling.
-For example, its captures the `focus` event but defers handing it off for a tick so as to be able to provide both the content and the selection as arguments to its focus handler.
-Similarly, the change handler will be invoked whenever the content or selection changes, no matter how often, rather then just when the enter key is pressed, say, or when the focus is lost.
+For example, the change handler will be invoked whenever the content or selection changes, no matter how often, rather then just when the enter key is pressed, say, or when the focus is lost.

 ## Related projects